Can I Keep the Fish I Catch in Mexico?

-Everything you need to know about Mexico's catch-and-keep rules — daily limits, protected species, fish processing, and flying home with your catch.
-Written by licensed Mexican captains.
+Everything you need to know about Mexico's catch-and-keep rules.
+Daily limits, protected species, fish processing, and flying home with your catch.
+Written by licensed Mexican captains and verified against current CONAPESCA regulations.

 Quick answer: Yes.
 Mexico uses a combined daily limit of 10 "points" per person.
 Billfish (marlin / sailfish / swordfish) = 5 points each (limit: 1 billfish per person per day).
-Dorado (mahi mahi), roosterfish, wahoo = 2 points each.
-Snappers (pargo) and most reef fish = 1 point each.
+Dorado, roosterfish, wahoo, tuna = 2 points each.
+Snappers and most reef fish = 1 point each.
 A valid fishing license is required for everyone on board.

 Every angler gets 10 points per day.
 Different species count for different points.
 Here's the complete breakdown: